coldshrine/study-notes/books/designing-data-intensive-applications.md

 There are systems that require software to respond before a specific _deadline_ (_real-time operating system, or RTOS_).

 Library functions must document their worst-case execution times; dynamic memory allocation may be restricted or disallowed and enormous amount of testing and measurement must be done.

+Garbage collection could be treated like brief planned outages.
+If the runtime can warn the application that a node soon requires a GC pause, the application can stop sending new requests to that node and perform GC while no requests are in progress.

+A variant of this idea is to use the garbage collector only for short-lived objects and to restart the process periodically.